leodeslf/leaf/prebuild/ui/visual_elements_of_ui_design.md

 ### Aesthetics & Functionality

 Aesthetics and functionality are different things, but, UI should always be related and familiar to the functionality.

-Relationship is making it easy to know **how it works** by **how it looks**.
+Relationships make it easy to know *how it works* by *how it looks*.

 ### Design Before Design